-Our school will meet the required DFE Cyber security standards for schools.
+Our school will take cyber security seriously and ensure that we meet the required DFE Cyber security standards for schools.
+All staff have appropriate training in cyber security (see cyber security and acceptable use policy).

 Child abduction and community safety incidents